 Stretching muscles is the ability of expanding and returning to the original shape afterward.
 Stretching is important to help maintain muscle flexibility and range of motion.
 Be sure that the horse is warmed up before stretching to prevent injury.
 Active stretching is getting the horse to move in a certain way on its own and is safest.
 Riding at a canter and carrot stretches are some great ways to stretch the horse’s muscles.

-Cavaletties – If you are limited for time and space, low cavalettis are a great way to keep your horse in shape throughout the year.
+Cavaletti – If you are limited for time and space, low cavaletti are a great way to keep your horse in shape throughout the year.
 This is something that can enhance your horse’s muscle tone, joint strength and create rhythm and balance.
-Set them up about 2 1/2-3 feet apart at ground level-4 inches high.
-Ride or lunge at a walk/trot over cavaletties for about 15 minutes daily with great results in a gentle effective way.
+Set 5 cavaletti 6-8 inches high about 2 1/2-3 feet apart at ground level depending on the horses stride at a walk.
+At a slow walk, ride with a loose rein keeping mouth contact or lunge over cavaletti.
+Start a lap back and forth (10

 The resistance of the horse and riders weight as it climbs develops hind legs, forearms and the cardiovascular system.
 A horse gains 3X more the distance and amount of training effect on a hill then flat ground with less impact stress on bones and joints.read more